-In addition the assistance of reputable international technical assistance providers were sought and obtained, namely Open Ownership and the International Monetary Fund, that reviewed the drafted amendments and provided advice on the further augmentation of provisions to align it with international standards and expectations.
+In addition the assistance of reputable international technical assistance providers was sought and obtained, namely Open Ownership and the International Monetary Fund, that reviewed the draft amendments and provided advice on the further augmentation of provisions to align it with international standards and expectations.

-In the proposed amendments, the Committee endeavored to:
+In the proposed amendments to the Financial Intelligence Act, the National Focal Committee endeavored to:

 - Firstly, address the major weaknesses identified by the ESAAMLG Assessors as Priority Areas, thereafter the minor deficiencies and recommendations.
-The recommendations following the Mutual Evaluation carried out in 2021/2022 pointed out significant weaknesses in the current framework related to the independence and autonomy of the FIC, strengthen Namibia's beneficial ownership framework, provision for enhanced due diligence especially as it pertains to Politically Exposed Persons, the introduction of a framework for Virtual Asset Service Providers - Certain definitions in the Act needed to be included and augmented to provide more clarity and to ensure proper application thereof in the context of the ever-changing financial system: - To address any deficiencies in the current Act, which may prove challenging and problematic to implement practically;
+The recommendations following the Mutual Evaluation carried out in 2021/2022 pointed out significant weaknesses in the current framework related to the independence and autonomy of the FIC, strengthen Namibia's beneficial ownership framework, provision for enhanced due diligence especially as it pertains to Politically Exposed Persons, the introduction of a framework for Virtual Asset Service Providers; - Certain definitions in the Act needed to be included and augmented to provide more clarity and to ensure proper application thereof in the context of the ever-changing financial system; - To address any deficiencies in the current Act, which may prove challenging and problematic to implement practically.

-Ultimately, the deficiencies the amendments seek to address seek to enhance Namibia's compliance with International Standards, which it is obligated to fulfill.
+Ultimately, the deficiencies the amendments seek to address aim to enhance Namibia's overall compliance with International Standards, which it is obligated to fulfill, and support the implementation of activities to improve effectiveness with the needed momentum.